|

 reply

-to Rev Julia Denny-Dimitriou’s go at Brink
+to Rev Julia Denny-Dimitriou’s go at Brink in her

-in her gushing review in the
+gushing review in the Witness

 of big-time AIDS journalist